ARMmbed/workshop-ada-lovelace-ble/instructions.md

-# *XYZ* - Building Bluetooth devices - Instructions
+# Ada Lovelace Hackathon - Building Bluetooth devices - Instructions

-Welcome to our session at *XYZ*!
+Welcome to our session at the Ada Lovelace Hackathon!
 If you have any questions, please just give a shout.
 We are here to help.

 In this session we'll be building seven examples together, introducing you to: